tmknight/docker-nordvpn/README.md

 Optimized for NordLynx:

-- NordLynx is NordVPN's implementation of Wireguard and is the recommended [TECHNOLOGY](#env-technology) (fast, stable) to use
+- NordLynx is NordVPN's implementation of Wireguard and is the recommended and default [TECHNOLOGY](#env-technology) (fast, stable)

-  - OpenVPN is provided as an option, however, it currently does not work well (work in progress)

 # Requirements